 java -jar selenium-server.jar router --sessions http://localhost:5556 --distributor http://localhost:5553

 Step #4-Create a node

-While creating a node, you no need to pass all the driver details.
-Drivers will get auto detected if the exe/binary files are available in the folder where you have saved the Selenium Server jar file.
-Once the node is created under the distributor, the node details along with Node URI is updated in Session Map.
-For thorough understanding, Please refer the below diagram.
+While creating a node, you do need to pass all the driver details.
+Drivers will get auto-detected if the exe/binary files are available in the folder where you have saved the Selenium Server jar file.
+Once the node is created under the distributor, the node details along with Node URI are updated in Session Map.
+For a thorough understanding, Please refer to the below diagram.

 java -jar selenium-server-4.0.0-alpha-2.jar node --detect-drivers

 Invoke the remote webdriver which will send the creation request to router.
 Please note – Use http://localhost:4444.
 Not http://localhost:4444/wd/hub.

 DesiredCapabilities capability = new DesiredCapabilities(); capability.setBrowserName("chrome"); RemoteWebDriver driver = new RemoteWebDriver(new URL("http://localhost:4444"),capability);